jenkins-sud/amida-messaging-microservice/README.md

 ##### `NOTIFICATION_MICROSERVICE_URL`

-Url of Amida Notification Microservice API.
+URL of Amida Notification Microservice API.
-- `.env.production` sets this to to `https://amida-notification-microservice:4000/api`, which assumes:
+- `.env.production` sets this to to `https://amida-notification-microservice:4000/api/v1`, which assumes:
   - `amida-notification-microservice` is the name of the docker container running the Notification Service.
   - `4003` is the port the Notification Service is running on in its container.
   - The Notification Service's docker container and this service's docker container are a part of the same docker network.